luigiifan/Macropad-Arduino/README.md

 - Enclosure *(You need to 3d printer or use online services.)*
 - Other useful tools in your house

-# MORE UPDATE COMING SOON!
-AFTER I FINISHED THIS PROJECT
+# MORE UPDATE COMING SOON, AFTER I FINISHED THIS PROJECT.